 - You also need to update the email addresses to ensure billing communications and customer communications are handled correctly.

-- Enter the email address in the Company email address box where you would like to receive the monthly invoices from Intuit for your QuickBooks Online subscription.
+- Enter the email address in the Company email box where you would like to receive the monthly invoices from Intuit for your QuickBooks Online subscription.